 Emeritus Professor of Oncology

-University of Cambridge
+University of Cambridge, United Kingdom

-Bruce Ponder is Emeritus Professor of Oncology at Cambridge, Head of Oncology and Director of the Cancer Centre, and was the Founding Director of the Cancer Research UK Cambridge Research Institute.
+Bruce Ponder is Emeritus Professor of Oncology at Cambridge, former Head of Oncology and Director of the Cancer Centre, and was the Founding Director of the Cancer Research UK Cambridge Research Institute.
 He established one of the first clinics for familial cancer and contributed to gene discovery and genetic epidemiology in thyroid, breast and ovarian cancer.
 His focus is now on common genetic variation and cancer susceptibility.
-Over the past 10 years he has led the development of a new laboratory and clinical centre for cancer research in Cambridge, culminating in 2007 with the opening of the new CRUK Cambridge Research Institute.
-He is President of the British Association for Cancer Research, and was knighted in 2008 for "services to medicine".
+Over the past 10 years he has led the development of a new laboratory and clinical center for cancer research in Cambridge, culminating in 2007 with the opening of the new CRUK Cambridge Research Institute.
+From 2010-2014 he served as President of the British Association for Cancer Research, and was knighted in 2008 for "services to medicine".